xplosionmind/old.tommi.space/_notes/public/Server setup.md

 <br>

-## Add a limited user
+### Limited user

-It’s always better not to work and setup stuff straight from root user, it’s easy to mess everything up and very risky if you’re not 100% sure of what you’re doing (for me, most of the time).
+It is always better not to work and setup stuff straight from root user, it’s easy to mess everything up and very risky if you’re not 100% sure of what you’re doing (for me, most of the time).

 add user